cogsandsquigs/website/content/blog/slaving-away-so-you-dont-have-to.md

 title: Slaving away so you don’t have to
 date: 2022-08-05
 description: Yak-shaving my way to cogsandsquigs/twiboot
-draft: false
 tags:
     - atmega
     - bootloader
     - dev
     - particle-iot
     - twiboot
 ---

 Sooo… where was I?